digitallawyer/openlegaldictionary/_definitions/repudium.md

 ---
 title: Repudium
 permalink: "/definitions/repudium.html"
-body: Lat In Roman law.
+body: Lat in Roman law.
 A breaking off of the contract of espousals, or of a marriage intended to be solemnized.
 Sometimes translated “divorce;” but this was not the proper sense.
 Dig.
 50, 16, 19L
 published_at: '2018-07-07'